Ascot lines of the London and South Western Railway: Reaching Staines

 The greatly reduced branch from Weybridge to Chertsey opened on 14 February 1848.
 The WS&SWR branch to Pirbright was never built as the shortage of railway investment money following the collapse of the Railway Mania made it impossible to pay for it.

-The Windsor Staines and South Western Railway succeeded in constructing its Windsor line, opening from Richmond to Staines and Datchet on 22 August 1848, extending to Windsor the following year.
+The Windsor, Staines and South Western Railway succeeded in constructing its Windsor line, opening from Richmond to Staines and Datchet on 22 August 1848, extending to Windsor the following year.
 The LSWR worked the line, and took it over in 1850.

 South Eastern Railway at Reading

-The Reading, Guildford & Reigate Junction Railway was independently promoted, and opened its line between Reading and Farnborough on 4 July 1849.
+The Reading, Guildford and Reigate Junction Railway was independently promoted, and opened its line between Reading and Farnborough on 4 July 1849.
 The following year the RG&RR was opened throughout to Redhill, giving it a link to London.
 The RG&RJR was leased by the South Eastern Railway, and the SER adopted a challenging attitude to the Great Western Railway.
 The RG&RJR station was a small affair at a lower level than the well established GWR station.
 The GWR was a broad gauge railway, so there was no interconnection due to the incompatible gauges.

-In October 1852 the SER presented a Parliamentary Bill to extend their line to Oxford by laying a narrow gauge track alongside the GWR as far as Oxford.
+In October 1852 the SER presented a parliamentary bill to extend their line to Oxford by laying a narrow gauge track alongside the GWR as far as Oxford.
 In addition they planned to upgrade their Reading station at a cost of £10,000.
-On 4 August 1853 the extension was authorised, but only as far as Reading itself.
+On 4 August 1853 the extension was authorised in an act of Parliament, the South Eastern Railway (Reading Extension) Act 1853 (16 & 17 Vict. c. cxxi) but only as far as Reading itself.
 It was necessary to agree the details of SER access to the GWR station area with that company, but the SER's dubious tactics in the past did not encourage the GWR to hasten to finalise matters.

 LSWR to Wokingham

-Independent promoters put forward a Staines, Wokingham & Woking Junction Railway, and they obtained their authorising Act on 8 July 1853.
+Independent promoters put forward a Staines, Wokingham and Woking Junction Railway, and they obtained their authorising act of Parliament, the Staines, Wokingham and Woking Railway Act 1853 (16 & 17 Vict. c. lxxxv), on 8 July 1853.
 Share capital was to be £300,000, for a double track line 18 miles long from Staines to Wokingham, with a branch five miles long through Chobham to Woking.
 At Wokingham the line would connect to the Reading, Guildford and Reigate Railway; running powers would get trains to Reading.

 The SW&WJR opened from Staines to Ascot on 4 June 1856.
 Williams says that the continuation to Wokingham was held back until 9 July 1856 to prevent the SER from profiting from the Ascot race traffic.
 The LSWR worked the line, a 42-year lease of 25 March 1858 giving it 50% of gross receipts.
 At that time the area was undeveloped and business was limited, and train services correspondingly thin.

 The Reading station of the RG&RJR was a timber train shed with a single two-faced platform.